icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "jsonpath is invalid for Registry Domain ID" }
 ```
-3. In the redaction object from the above test, verify that the method property is either absent or is present as is a JSON string of “removal”.
+3. Test case [-46204](#id-testCase-46204){ #id-testCase-46204 }: In the redaction object from the above test, verify that the method property is either absent or is present as is a JSON string of “removal”.
 ```json
 {
   "code": -46204,